Chicago Land Use Lawyers Steer Business and Developers in the Right Direction

 Trying to plan, expand or move your business requires careful consideration and preparation.
 Purchasing property for commercial use or residential development can hinge on many factors.
 A knowledgeable legal staff can diffuse problems of zoning and land use before they arise.

-The law offices of Gordon & Pikarski has served the needs of the business community for more than 50 years, finding innovative solutions for legal issues related to land use, zoning and real estate.
+The law offices of Gordon & Pikarski Attorneys at Law has served the needs of the business community for more than 50 years, finding innovative solutions for legal issues related to land use, zoning and real estate.

 A firm handling issues of eminent domain and its abuse